Case role: Examples in Kannada

-Although both sentences indicate the same event, the meaning difference is due to the fact that in (3a) Raju, occurring as the Agent, is considered to have acted volitionally (not making any special effort to retain the lesson in his memory), and is hence held responsible for that event, whereas in (3b) he, being an Experiencer, is involved in that event only non-volitionally, and hence one does not hold him responsible for it.
+Although both sentences indicate the same event, the meaning difference is due to the fact that in (3a) Raju, as the agent, is considered to have acted volitionally (not making any special effort to retain the lesson in his memory), and is hence held responsible for that event, whereas in (3b) he, being an experiencer, is involved in that event only non-volitionally, and hence one does not hold him responsible for it.

-From the two examples shown above, multiple case roles are available.
-Different case roles can be assigned to the deep structure representation to give a different semantic meaning.

 Relating case roles to morphological case and structural Case

 Semantic vs. morphological

 The semantic category of case (specifically case role) is related to morphological case.
-Morphological case (such as accusative, ergative, dative, genitive, and sometimes also partitive) reflects the ranking of arguments, while semantic case (such as instrumental, comitative, locative, directional) encodes a semantic relation between the DP and the governing head.
-Morphological case is typical of complements and is licensed by structural Case (described below).
+Morphological case (such as accusative, ergative, dative, genitive, and sometimes also partitive) reflects the ranking of arguments, while semantic case (such as instrumental, comitative, locative, and directional) encodes a semantic relation between the DP and the governing head.
+Morphological case is typical of complements and is licensed by structural Case.
 By contrast, semantic case is typical of adjuncts; it is only licensed by the meaning of the head.
 From the case roles proposed by Fillmore (1968), it was demonstrated that case roles appeared where the morphological cases of dative, genitive or instrumental appeared: